 A SAP Financial Aid Academic Plan outlines a specific plan and/or corrective action to improve academic progress.
-A student should meet with one of the Academic Counselors in the Student Services Office in order to prepare an appropriate SAP academic plan prior to submitting the appeal.
-A determination will be jointly made by the Financial Aid Office & the Student Services Office at the School of whether the student's appeal will be approved or denied.
+A student should meet with one of the Academic Counselors in the Office of Student Services in order to prepare an appropriate SAP academic plan prior to submitting the appeal.
+A determination will be jointly made by the Office of Financial Aid and the Office of Student Services at the Law School of whether the student's appeal will be approved or denied.
 All appeal decisions are final.
 If the appeal is granted, students will be required to follow the SAP Financial Aid Academic Plan in order to receive federal, state and institutional financial assistance.

 Students must be enrolled in the course work listed on their SAP Academic Plan, meet minimum completion rates, and be making progress each semester toward all SAP requirements by the Academic Plan projected end date and/or graduation date to retain Title IV eligibility.
 Failure to meet the terms of the Academic Plan will jeopardize eligibility for federal, state and institutional financial assistance.
-See attached for a sample of the form that will be used to document the Academic Plan for Satisfactory Financial Aid Academic Progress.